 - Ability to scan for information: Make use of short sentences and paragraphs, and headers. - Readability: Use simple sentence structure and grammar. - Plain language: Use simple everyday words with limited technical language.
 Use active voice rather than passive voice. - Target audiences: Anticipate their interests and address potential enquiries.
 Provide notice in an accessible manner. - Images: Use images, especially if it helps readers understand the message and provide written descriptions of the images.

-All Members of Council will be informed for matters of town-wide interest and the Mayor and Ward Councillors will be informed for matters that are area/location specific at the time the notice is released to the public on the town's website.
-Every effort will be taken by staff to notify Councillors of local matters with as much advance notice as possible.
+All Members of Council will be informed for matters of town-wide interest and the Mayor and Ward Councillors will be informed for matters that are area/location specific.